NCAR/DART/observations/obs_converters/var/var.rst

 Overview
 --------

-The programs in this directory help convert data which is formatted for input into the 3DVAR/4DVAR programs into DART obs_seq observation files.
+The programs in the ``obs_converters/var`` directory help convert data which is formatted for input into the 3DVAR/4DVAR programs into DART obs_seq observation files.

-This directory contains conversion programs for various obs formats related to 3D-Var, WRF-Var, and MM5:
+The directory contains conversion programs for various obs formats related to 3D-Var, WRF-Var, and MM5:

 - :doc:`./littler_tf_dart` to and back from little-r format, temperature and winds only.